vanepp/FritzingCheckPart/README.md

 in px (and either no units or an explicit px is in px) fritzing will make a guess (and sometimes get it wrong) about how many px per inch the drawing used.
 Older Inkscapes (0.91 and older) used 90px per inch as of 0.92 they use the CSS standard of 96px per inch.
 Older copies of Illustrator used 72px per inch.
-If you change this to being inches or millimeters there is no guess required and it will scale correctly.
+If you change this to being inches or millimeters, there is no guess required, and it will scale correctly.
-To do so in Inkscape do a edit select all and set the tool bar to in or mm.
-Take the height and width (inches or mm) from the tool bar read out and use xml editor to set those numbers in to the height and width in the viewbox setting (with the in at the end to indicate this is in inches).
-When you set them Inkscape will change the drawing to match the new scale (note it is possible some part of the drawing may not change correctly so visually check it).
-This is usually the cause of a drawing that looks correct in Inkscape but is the wrong scale (i.e. doesn't match the grid) in fritzing.
+To do so in Inkscape do an edit, select all, and set the toolbar to inches or mm.
+Take the height and width (inches or mm) from the toolbar readout and use XML editor to set those numbers into the height and width in the viewbox setting (with 'in' at the end to indicate this is in inches).
+When you set them, Inkscape will change the drawing to match the new scale.
+Note it is possible some part of the drawing may not change correctly, so visually check it.
+This is usually the cause of a drawing that looks correct in Inkscape but is on the wrong scale (i.e. doesn't match the grid) in fritzing.
 To correct that, in Inkscape you can recalculate the scaling like this:

 heightpx * 72/90/96 = size in inches.

 You will need to try the likely values 72, 90 or 96 til the scaling in Fritzing is correct and then set the correct value in inches (or mm if you prefer) as the height and width in the first entry in xml editor.
 ### Warning 20: File
 'filename.fzp'
 At line 20